You can listen to the audio version of this article.

 These are the generation who have reduced attention span, so by making your classroom environment as dynamic as possible you can capture their attention and interest.

-Rona dela Rosa is a PhD student at Bulacan State University.
-She is an Associate Professor at the Polytechnic College of the City of Meycauyan in the Philippines.
+Rona dela Rosa is the content manager of Psychreg.
+She is an Associate Professor at the Polytechnic College of the City of Meycauyan.